Soft Coated Wheaten Terrier Health Care & Feeding

 The most serious eye diseases in Wheatens are progressive retinal atrophy (PRA), cataracts, and retinal dysplasia.

 Orthopedic diseases include luxating patella (loose knees), hip dysplasia, and elbow dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of 4900 Soft Coated Wheaten Terriers and found 4% dysplastic.
-That's not too bad, but elbows were worse – nearly 8% of 65 elbow X-rays were evaluated as dysplastic.
+The Orthopedic Foundation of America evaluated the hip X-rays of 6500 Soft Coated Wheaten Terriers and found 5% dysplastic.
+That's not too bad, but elbows were worse – out of 450 elbow x-rays, nearly 9% were dysplastic.

-Other health issues in Soft-Coated Wheaten Terriers include hypothyroidism, heart disease, and deafness inherited deafness.
+Other health issues in Soft-Coated Wheaten Terriers include hypothyroidism, heart disease, and inherited deafness.